 You are able to participate in unison prayers, affirmations, and responsive readings.
 You are able to sing the hymns!
 Only those who are presenting aspects of the service (Pastor Vincent, the liturgist) will be unmasked while they are speaking.

 What is different?
 There are not be any individual prayers or sharing of celebrations and concerns.
 Remember that the service is available to anyone who wants to watch it, and there are privacy issues involved with regard to specifics.
-Also, understand that you are there as part of a “studio audience.”

 We are not providing coffee or other refreshments after worship at this time.